iredmail/docs/en_US/installation/0-install.ee.md

 accounts.
 There're not big differences between them, so we suggest you choose the one you're familiar with for easier maintenance.

+Since EE v1.6.0, using a remote MySQL or MariaDB server as backend is supported on below distribution releases (secure SSL connection requires Dovecot 2.3.21 or 2.4):

+- CentOS Stream 10 and later
+- Rocky 10 and later
+- AlmaLinux 10 and later
+- Debian 13 and later
+- Ubuntu 24.04 and later
+- OpenBSD 7.7 and later

 ![](./images/ee/setup-backend.png){: width="700px" }

 ### Choose the components you want to deploy